pavlosdais/Abstract-Data-Types/modules/Vector/README.md

 [Vector](https://en.wikipedia.org/wiki/Dynamic_array) (or dynamic array) is a data structure that allows elements to be added or removed.
 Vectors overcome the limit of static arrays, which have a fixed capacity that needs to be specified at allocation.
-This limitation is overcomed by growing in size, in this implementation by doubling.
+In this implementation this limitation is overcomed by by doubling.

 # Performance
 <img align="right" width=330 alt="vector picture" src="https://www.interviewcake.com/images/svgs/dynamic_arrays__capacity_size_end_index.svg?bust=210">